TileDB-Inc/TileDB-Vector-Search/documentation/index.md

 # Contributing

-We welcome contributions, please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for suggestions and development-build instructions.
-For larger features, please open an issue to discuss goals and approach in order to ensure a smooth PR integration and review process.
+We welcome contributions.
+Please see [`Building`](Building.md) for development-build instructions.
+For large new features, please open an issue to discuss goals and approach in order to ensure a smooth PR integration and review process.
+All contributions must be licensed under the repository's [MIT License](../LICENSE).